-"I became a science teacher because of my fascination for understanding the world around us and my desire to share that knowledge with young people.
-As Head of Science I hope to ensure that as you discover more about each of the disciplines within science that you also become passionate about the natural world and its possibilities.
+"Science is not only a discipline of discovery but also a mindset of curiosity, questioning, and the relentless pursuit of knowledge.
+As the Curriculum Leader for Biology, I hope to cultivate a dynamic and engaging curriculum that not only imparts fundamental knowledge but also nurtures critical thinking, curiosity, a deep appreciation for the natural world, and a lifelong love for biology.
+I am deeply committed to instilling a sense of environmental consciousness and promoting sustainability among students.
 You should expect to, throughout your studies in science, develop scientific knowledge and conceptual understanding, an understanding of the processes and methods of science that help you to answer questions about the world around you and become equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.."

-- Emma Fox, Curriculum Leader - Science
+- Rimjhim Joshi, Curriculum Leader - Biology